 Following his death in February 1990, there have been many retrospectives about his extraordinary life.
 But his lasting influence on the world of pop culture cannot easily be summarized.
 Of course, one can visit many of his famous works hanging on the walls of museums and private collections around the world.
 Yet as an icon, he embodied much more — a moment when fine art and pop culture merged, and all distinctions between the two were erased.
 Today you can witness his impact on the streets, or on the Internet, where new forms of communication and creative expression are challenging the boundaries of what art is and who it belongs to.
 Most significant was his commitment to changing the world through his work — an effort that remains alive and well.
 The Keith Haring Foundation provides grants for hundreds of charitable organizations; supporting education programs for underprivileged children, along with research and care for people living with HIV and AIDS.

 It was his personal belief that art be a part of everyday life — something that is shared with the world and available to anyone that felt a personal connection to it.
-Celebrating this legacy, Herschel Supply proudly presents the Keith Haring Collection for Fall 2017.
+Celebrating this legacy, Herschel Supply proudly presents the Keith Haring Collection for Fall and Holiday 2017.
 Featuring a selection of signature backpack, duffle, accessory and headwear silhouettes, this offering extends to the debut apparel line of wind and rainwear.
 Each piece is adorned with Haring’s quintessential iconography developed in the New York subway system.
 The significance of these nameless and vibrant characters is Haring’s message distilled — youthful, energetic and spontaneous, with an unwavering optimism that is essential to his nature.
 It’s the human spirit, free and uninhibited, dancing with joy.